On the Double Copy for Spinning Matter: Introduction

 \section{Introduction}

 The Bern-Carrasco-Johansson double copy program \cite{Bern:2008qj} has demonstrated how certain gravitational quantities can be obtained as a square of gauge-theory ones.
-Originally introduced for QFT scattering amplitudes with the aim of performing gravitational multiloop computations \cite{Bern:2010ue,Bern:2010yg}, the program has seen many incarnations ranging among the construction of classical space-times \cite{Luna:2016hge,Monteiro:2013rya,Luna:2015paa,Carrillo-Gonzalez:2017iyj,Luna:2018dpt,CarrilloGonzalez:2019gof,Arkani-Hamed:2019ymq}, kinematic algebra realizations \cite{Monteiro:2013rya,Monteiro:2011pc,BjerrumBohr:2012mg,Chen:2019ywi}, off-shell extensions \cite{Anastasiou:2014qba,Anastasiou:2018rdx,Mizera:2018jbh}, and more recently applications to gravitational wave phenomena \cite{Luna:2017dtq,Luna:2016due,Goldberger:2016iau,Goldberger:2017frp,Goldberger:2017vcg,Chester:2017vcz,Goldberger:2017ogt,Li:2018qap,Shen:2018ebu,Plefka:2018dpa,Plefka:2019hmz,PV:2019uuv,Bern:2019crd,Chung:2019duq}.
+Originally introduced for QFT scattering amplitudes with the aim of performing gravitational multiloop computations \cite{Bern:2010ue,Bern:2010yg}, the program has seen many incarnations ranging among the construction of classical space-times \cite{Luna:2016hge,Monteiro:2013rya,Luna:2015paa,Cardoso:2016amd,Cardoso:2016ngt,Carrillo-Gonzalez:2017iyj,Luna:2018dpt,CarrilloGonzalez:2019gof,Arkani-Hamed:2019ymq}, kinematic algebra realizations \cite{Monteiro:2013rya,Monteiro:2011pc,BjerrumBohr:2012mg,Cho:2019ype,Chen:2019ywi}, off-shell extensions \cite{Anastasiou:2014qba,Anastasiou:2018rdx,Mizera:2018jbh}, and more recently applications to gravitational wave phenomena \cite{Luna:2017dtq,Luna:2016due,Goldberger:2016iau,Goldberger:2017frp,Goldberger:2017vcg,Chester:2017vcz,Goldberger:2017ogt,Li:2018qap,Shen:2018ebu,Plefka:2018dpa,Plefka:2019hmz,PV:2019uuv,Bern:2019crd,Chung:2019duq}.

 To test the extent of the double copy, and also to study phenomenologically relevant setups, it is desirable to introduce fundamental matter in the construction.
-This has been done in a number of interesting cases such as quiver gauge theories \cite{Chiodaroli:2013upa,Huang:2012wr,Huang:2013kca}, theories with spontaneously broken symmetries \cite{Chiodaroli:2015rdg,Chiodaroli:2017ehv} and QCD \cite{Johansson:2014zca,Johansson:2015oia, Plefka:2018zwm,delaCruz:2016wbr,Brown:2018wss}.
+This has already been explored in the context of standard QCD \cite{Johansson:2014zca,Johansson:2015oia, delaCruz:2015dpa,delaCruz:2016wbr,Brown:2018wss,Plefka:2018zwm}.
+Also a number of other interesting cases has been considered,\footnote{For matter-coupled YM theory the gravitational $D=4$ Lagrangians were first obtained from double copy in \cite{Chiodaroli:2015wal}, see also \cite{Anastasiou:2017nsz}.} including quiver theories with bifundamental matter \cite{Chiodaroli:2013upa,Huang:2012wr,Huang:2013kca} and theories with spontaneously broken symmetries \cite{Chiodaroli:2015rdg,Chiodaroli:2017ehv}.
 On the other hand the classical double copy, in its many realizations, inherently contains massive matter and hence it is important to clarify the connection between the quantum and classical approaches.

 One such step has been taken along refs. \cite{Luna:2016due,Luna:2017dtq,Shen:2018ebu} which studied gravitational radiation associated to accelerating black holes from the amplitudes point of view.
 In a recent work \cite{Bautista:2019tdr} we have outlined a direct connection of this phenomena with the spin-multipole expansion, soft theorems and a new operation defining double copy for massive amplitudes with spin.
 In this work we will thoroughly expand on this latter aspect and show how it arises in a purely QFT framework.
 We will consider tree-level double copy of massive particles with generic spins and explore several interesting cases.